 Cons: It is longer, so if size is a big issue, then it may not be ideal for you.
 The Portrait 2’s base price is slightly more expensive than the Joy’s (about $20 more), but it is often on sale.

 So which one should you get??

-As I said at the beginning, I am biased, but I prefer the Portrait 2.
+As I said at the beginning, I am biased, but I prefer the Silhouette Portrait.
 I do think the Cricut Joy is a cute tool and a lot of fun.
-It would be great for taking on trips or crafting at parties, but if you are looking for a smaller and less expensive machine that still has most of the features of the big boys, then I would choose the Portrait 2.
+It would be great for taking on trips or crafting at parties, but if you are looking for a smaller and less expensive machine that still has most of the features of the big boys, then I would choose the Portrait.

 My take?
-If you want an extra small machine with a mobile app for simple on the go projects, check out the Cricut Joy.
-If you are looking for a smaller and inexpensive electronic cutting machine with all the features of bigger and more expensive machines, then I recommend the Silhouette Portrait 2.
+If you want an extra small machine with for simple on the go projects, check out the Cricut Joy.
+If you are looking for a smaller and inexpensive electronic cutting machine with the features of bigger and more expensive machines, then I recommend the Silhouette Portrait.

 I hope this comparison was helpful for you and gave you a good overview of these two crafting tools!
-Are you going to be getting a Cricut Joy or Silhouette Potrait 2??
+Are you going to be getting a Cricut Joy or Silhouette Potrait??
 Tell me about it in the comments. 🙂